9 Types of Corporate Videos Businesses Need in 2026

 8. Recruitment Videos

-Recruitment videos showcase your workplace, team culture, and values to attract top talent.
-They’re designed to give candidates an authentic glimpse into what it’s like to work at your company.
+What it is: Recruitment videos (often tied to employer branding) showcase your workplace environment, team culture, and corporate values.
+Their goal is to attract top-tier talent by giving candidates an authentic, transparent look at what it’s actually like to work at your company.

 Best for: